 Visitors are not permitted to access the sites which no longer appear on the Visitor Location Schedule.

-The table also lists areas on Aboriginal Reserves, requiring visitor permits from the Department of Aboriginal Affairs.
+The table also lists areas on Aboriginal Reserves, requiring visitor permits from the Department of Planning, Lands and Heritage.
 This requirement is in addition to the requirement to a Dambimangari Visitors Pass.